 He was certain that there was so much that he didn’t know.
 And more importantly, there must be at least one person out there who knew things he knew nothing about.

-To prove the Oracle wrong, Socrates went on a search for someone more knowledgeable than him.
 But to his surprise, he quickly saw a big flaw in all the so-called “knowledgeable” scholars, philosophers, and poets that he met: they were arrogant about the things they knew.

 To them, the little they knew was all there was to know.
 And because of this belief, they acted like there was nothing else to learn.
-They spoke with confidence even concerning things that they knew nothing about.

 It was at this time that Socrates knew that the Oracle of Delphi was, in fact, saying the truth.